-In Colorado Technical University’s Homeland Security blog series, University Dean of Security Studies Dr. Nadav Morag outlines various careers throughout the field.
+In Colorado Technical University’s Homeland Security blog series, Dr. Nadav Morag outlines various careers throughout the field.
 From the private sector, to the government at federal, state and local levels, homeland security is a wide-ranging field.
 In this post, Dr. Morag explores the Federal Emergency Management Agency, better known as FEMA.

 The Federal Emergency Management Agency (FEMA) is the federal government’s primary emergency preparedness, response and recovery coordination agency, and it is a part of the Department of Homeland Security (DHS).
 FEMA was created by a presidential executive order signed by then President Jimmy Carter.
 The order brought together existing agencies dealing with insurance, fire prevention, disaster preparedness and civil defense.
 For many years, FEMA was a separate federal agency, but in March 2003, as part of the massive reorganization of the federal government in the wake of the terrorist attacks of September 11, 2001, FEMA was made a part of the newly established DHS.